 Am I irked that only 14 apartments will be affordable housing?
 Fo sho.

 In 2013, I read an article by Stephen Jacob Smith at the Observer.com, who questioned the affordability of these micro units.
 At the time, he reported that 60% of the apartments will be leased at market rate and that 40% will be affordable housing.

 So what the heck happened to the other 26 affordable apartments?

 Here’s the deal, even though this building was built in partnership with local government as an affordable housing solution for middle-class New Yorkers, the developer gets to set rental prices.

 Smith also reported that the city sold the plot where this building stands to its developer for $500,000 -- A bargain basement price when you consider that the median cost for a home in NYC is $1,196,500.

-Smith also reported that nArchitects, the firm that came up with My Micro NY’s design are using the latest modular building technologies to lower construction costs.
+Smith also reported that the firm that came up with My Micro NY’s design is using the latest modular building technologies to lower construction costs.

 03 of 03